Enjoy the Study

 What are YOU thankful for this year?
 I’d love to hear your stories in the comments.

-Good grace, joy, and favor to you, even in the midst of this difficult year.
+Good grace, joy, and favor to you.

 Explore Every Book of the Bible